tywalch/electrodb/README.md

 `Entity` allows you to create separate and individual business objects in a *DynamoDB* table.
 When queried, your results will not include other Entities that also exist the same table.
 This allows you to easily achieve single table design as recommended by AWS.
 For more detail, read [Entities](#entities).

-`Service` allows you to build a relationships across Entities.
+`Service` allows you to build relationships across Entities.
 A service imports Entity [Models](#model), builds individual Entities, and creates [Collections](#collections) to allow cross Entity querying.
 For more detail, read [Services](#services).

 You can use Entities independent of Services, you do not need to import models into a Service to use them individually.
 However, If you intend to make queries that `join` or span multiple Entities you will need to use a Service.

 # Entities

 In ***ElectroDB*** an `Entity` is represents a single business object.
-For example, in a simple task tracking application, one Entity could represent an Employee and or a Task that the employee is assigned to.
+For example, in a simple task tracking application, one Entity could represent an Employee and or a Task that is assigned to an employee.

 Require or import `Entity` from `electrodb`:
 ```javascript